Holistic Tips To Get Rid Of Perioral Dermatitis

 2. It’s also possible that if you continue to apply the corticosteroid medication, it will eventually cause the rash to worsen each time you apply it.

-3. If you’ve chosen the oral antibiotic route, take a quality probiotic like this one OR this one form CYMBIOTIKA after you’ve finished the cycle to help balance the yeast population in your gut.
+3. If you’ve chosen the oral antibiotic route, take a quality probiotic like this one OR this one from CYMBIOTIKA after you’ve finished the cycle to help balance the yeast population in your gut.

 4. Begin balancing hormones and work on stress management while the antibiotics are starting to kick in.